Samsung Galaxy S7 smartphones vulnerable to hacking: researchers

 “There are potentially even more phones affected that we don’t know about yet,” he said.
 “There are potentially hundreds of million of phones out there that are affected by Meltdown and may not be patched because the vendors themselves do not know.”

-Samsung said it created a patch to protect Galaxy S7 handsets against Meltdown that it began pushing out to affected users last month.
+Samsung said it rolled out patches in January and July to protect Galaxy S7 handsets against Meltdown.

 “Samsung takes security very seriously and our products and services are designed with security as a priority,” the company said in a statement.

-A Samsung spokeswoman declined to say how many Galaxy S7s were vulnerable to Meltdown attacks.
+A Samsung spokeswoman did not comment on how many Galaxy S7 smartphones had been sold.

 She said there were no reported cases where Meltdown had been exploited to attack an S7 handset and that no other Samsung phones were known to be vulnerable.